SEAVAX™ - PLASTIC SHREDDING & GRADING SCOOP

 GET INVOLVED - We'd welcome ideas and practical experimental input from hobbyists, schools and colleges.
 If you would like to get involved please email the SeaVax project manager, Chris, using our contacts page.

-This is design 'uncharted' territory and will be the subject of much experimentation.
-The object is to perfect a machine that can intelligently operate to suck up plastic, at the same time avoiding animals.
-To be able to do this the vacuum head must be equipped with a range of sensors to feed information of the local environment (the sea) to the computers that control the machinery that treats the ocean plastic waste.
+In 2016 this was design 'uncharted' territory and the subject of much experimentation.
+The object of this exercise was to perfect a machine that can intelligently operate to suck up plastic, at the same time avoiding marine biota.
+To be able to do this any vacuum head must be equipped with a range of sensors to feed information of the local environment (the sea) to the computers that control the machinery that treats the ocean plastic waste.

 ROBOTIC VACUUM TECHNOLOGY